dalibo/temboard/packaging/deb/README.rst

 .. code-block::

-   CODENAME=jessie docker-compose run --rm debian /bin/bash
+   CODENAME=buster docker-compose run --rm debian /bin/bash

 ``packaging/`` is mounted as ``/workspace/`` and ``dist/`` is mounted as ``/dist/``.
 Just call ``/workspace/mkdeb.sh`` to build debian package.
 The